theMealena/SDL2_giflib_sa/ReadMe.txt

 		SDL_RenderPresent(myRender);
 	}

-Thus, though acttexture state is modified by CEV_gifAnimAuto(), you can endlessely blit acttexture.
+Thus, though actTexture state is modified by CEV_gifAnimAuto(), you can endlessely blit actTexture.
 Mostly, you can store it anywhere once for all without having to worry about it to change.